-The reader is referred to Appendix C for past regulatory activity for all species in the Snapper Grouper FMP.
-Past regulatory activity for the relevant snapper grouper species in this amendment is listed below.
-In the recent past several amendments to the CMP FMP have implemented or modified various management measures affecting king and Spanish mackerel stocks.
+The reader is referred to Appendix C for past regulatory activity for all species in the CMP FMP.
+Past regulatory activity for the relevant CMP species in this amendment is listed below.
+Recently, several amendments to the CMP FMP have implemented or modified various management measures affecting king and Spanish mackerel stocks.